 Response:

-Of course, we planned the pancreatectomy preserving the spleen, though we thought that it was difficult to separate the splenic vein form the pancreas. we were because of bleeding from the splenic vein during operation, so, we should have performed splenectomy for bleeding control from splenic vein.
+We thank the reviewer for bringing up this point.
+Indeed, we had planned the pancreatectomy with preservation of the spleen, even though it would be difficult to separate the splenic vein from the pancreas.
+However, because of bleeding from the splenic vein during the operation, it was necessary to perform splenectomy to control bleeding.

-We added these information in the ‘Case presentation’Bp8l35.
+We have added some commentary on the need for splenectomy in the ‘Case presentation’ section:

+The patient underwent laparoscopic pancreatectomy.
+Because of bleeding from the splenic vein during the operation, it was necessary to perform splenectomy to control bleeding (page 8, lines 3-5).

 Minor comments: